In this Raspberry Pi pressure pad tutorial, I will go through the steps of connecting a force sensitive resistor to the Pi.

 The circuit for this pressure pad is surprisingly simple.
 Firstly, I will touch on the parts that make up the circuits and why we’re making use of them.

-Keep in mind that you won’t need all the parts, it just depends on what you plan on doing.
+Keep in mind that you won’t need all the parts as it just depends on what you plan on doing.

 Pressure Pad Sensor

-The FlexiForce sensor resistance will vary between near infinite when you’re applying little to no pressure.
+The FlexiForce sensor resistance will be near-infinite when you’re applying little to no pressure.
 If you’re applying a lot of pressure it will go down to under 25k ohms.